-(1) This target required achieving a 2.3% increase in core manufactured home ("MH") base rent growth with flat occupancy for the year ending December 31, 2014 as compared to the year ending December 31, 2013, which target was met.
-The total paid for this target was approximately \$317,000.

-(2) This target required that the Company's core resort revenues increase 4.1% for the year ending December 31, 2014 as compared to December 31, 2013, which target was met.
-The total paid to the NEOs for this target was approximately \$317,000.

-(3) This target was comprised of three equal components related to: (i) dues revenues, which portion of the target was not met, (ii) the number of paid member sales units, which portion of the target was met; and (iii) dues attrition, which target was not met.
-As a result, the NEOs were paid one-third of this target or approximately \$106,000.

-(4) This target required core net operating income, excluding property management expense, to increase 3.4% for the year ending December 31, 2014 as compared to the year ending December 31, 2013, which target was met.
-The total paid to the NEOs for this target was approximately \$317,000.

-(5) This target was comprised of four equal components related to: (i) reduction of working capital commitment, which portion of the target was met; (ii) reduction in net occupancy gains in rentals in 2014, which portion of the target was met; (iii) reduction of rental expenses, which portion of the target was not met; and (iv) management of chattel financing, which portion of the target was met.
-As a result, the NEOs were paid 75% of this target or approximately \$238,000.

-(6) At the beginning of 2014, the Compensation Committee in consultation with Ms. Nader, developed strategic initiatives upon which each executive officer would be evaluated and which would be used in determining their discretionary bonuses.
-Committees were formed to address key strategic areas for the Company including, but not limited to technology, customer relations, revenue management, infrastructure maintenance, and legal.
-Throughout 2014, each executive officer met with Ms. Nader to discuss achievement of these discretionary goals.
-The Compensation Committee reviewed these evaluations and considered the results of these evaluations in the overall assessment of each executive's performance.
-As a result, Mr. Maynard, Mr. Seavey, and Mr. Waite each received 100% of the discretionary bonus potential for 2014.
+- (1) This target required achieving a 2.8% increase in core manufactured home ("MH") base rent growth with flat occupancy for the year ending December 31, 2015 as compared to the year ending December 31, 2014, which target was met.
+The total paid for this target was approximately \$351,750. - (2) This target required that the Company's core resort revenues increase 5.0% for the year ending December 31, 2015 as compared to December 31, 2014, which target was met.
+The total paid to the NEOs for this target was approximately \$351,750. - (3) This target was comprised of three equal components related to: (i) dues revenues, (ii) the number of paid member sales units; and (iii) dues attrition, all of which were met.
+The total paid to the NEOs for this target was approximately \$351,750. - (4) This target required core net operating income, excluding property management expense, to increase 4.4% for the year ending December 31, 2015 as compared to the year ending December 31, 2014, which target was met.
+The total paid to the NEOs for this target was approximately \$351,750. - (5) This target was comprised of four equal components related to: (i) reduction of working capital commitment, which portion of the target was not met; (ii) an increase in occupancy from homeowners in 2015, which portion of the target was met; (iii) reduction of rental expenses, which portion of the target was not met; and (iv) management of chattel financing, which portion of the target was met.
+As a result, the NEOs were paid 50% of this target or approximately \$175,875. - (6) At the beginning of 2015, the Compensation Committee in consultation with Ms. Nader, developed strategic initiatives upon which each executive officer would be evaluated and which would be used in determining their discretionary bonuses.
+Committees were formed to address key strategic areas for the Company including, but not limited to revenue management, lead generation and lead management, the MH sales platform, Thousand Trails site utilization, expense control, home inventory spend, infrastructure maintenance, portfolio assessment, technology, customer relations, employee relations, and legal.
+Throughout 2015, each NEO met with Ms. Nader to discuss achievement of these discretionary goals.
+The Compensation Committee reviewed these evaluations and considered the results of these evaluations in the overall assessment of each NEO's performance.
+As a result, Mr. Seavey, Mr. Waite and Mr. Maynard each received 100% of the discretionary bonus potential for 2015.

 The Compensation Committee's evaluation of Ms. Nader's achievements included a review of the Company's overall performance, as well as the attainment of the strategic initiative goals by each of the other executive officers.
-Ms. Nader received 100% of her discretionary bonus potential for 2014.
-The total paid to all executive officers for discretionary targets was approximately \$529,000.
+Ms. Nader received 100% of her discretionary bonus potential for 2015.

+The total paid to all executive officers for discretionary targets was approximately \$586,250.

-Retention and Equity-Based Incentive Compensation.
+Equity-Based Retention and Incentive Compensation.
 The Company has made Restricted Common Stock grants to provide long-term incentives for executive officers and to retain qualified officers.
 The Company recognizes that the interests of stockholders are best served by giving our executives the opportunity to participate in the appreciation of the Company's Common Stock.